Nazulka/WD-Buzzwords/TESTING.md

   - Log in page is easily accessible from the navbar and allows registered users to easily log in to their account.
 * As a registered user of WD Buzzwords, I want to be able to contribute to the dictionary by adding new terms and their description.
   - When logged in, registered users are able to access Add Term page, which allows them to add a new term and it's description to the glossary.
-* As a registered user of WD Buzzwords, I want to be able to view all my added entries in my Account page and update or delete them if necessary.
+* As a registered user of WD Buzzwords, I want to be able to view all my added entries on my Account page and update or delete them if necessary.
   - Logged in registered users can view all their added terms in their Account page.
 There are Edit and Delete buttons below each displayed term.
 * As a registered user of WD Buzzwords, I want to be able to confirm deletion before deleting my entries.
   - If users wish to delete the term they've added previously, they have to confirm deletion by clicking on Delete button again on a pop-up modal.